 Now that you know what food processing light is, we can look at a few important details about these fixtures.

-Chapter 2: What Food Processing Lighting Standards Do You Need To Know in 2020?
+Chapter 2: What Food Processing Lighting Standards Do You Need To Know?

 The food industry is a pivotal part of our continued survival.